Research and Advances

 Diseases that lead to intestinal failure often affect other organs.
 Also, TPN and intravenous nutrition, while lifesaving therapies, can lead to liver failure.
 As a result, some candidates for intestine transplant need multi-organ transplants.

-Seattle Children’s Transplant Center performs multi-organ transplants under the expert direction of Dr. Reyes, who has performed more than 200 of these procedures, including intestine-liver and heart-lung.
+Seattle Children’s Transplant Center performs multi-organ transplants under the expert direction of Dr. Reyes, who has performed more than 200 of these procedures, including intestine-liver and heart-lung transplant.

 As one of the pioneers in intestine transplant, Dr. Reyes’ presence at Seattle Children’s exemplifies our commitment to creating one of the most robust programs for intestine and multi-organ transplant in the United States.